 - 2 cups frozen banana slices (3 medium bananas)

 - Put ingredients into a high speed blender and blend until smooth.
 About 2 minutes.

 - 1 cup of frozen banana slices is equal to about 1.5 medium sized bananas.

 - Fresh bananas can be substituted by replacing the water with ice.

-- Peanut butter powder can be used instead of peanut butter to help control macros in the smoothie.
+- Peanut butter powder can be used instead of peanut butter to help lower fat content in the smoothie.